instinctive/edu-advent-2024/src/day12.md

         | otherwise = 1 + go next more
 ```

-If we are walking alone a fence to the north or south, we are stepping east.
+If we are walking along a fence to the north or south, we are stepping east.
-If we are walking alone a fence to the east or west, we are stepping south.
+If we are walking along a fence to the east or west, we are stepping south.

 ```haskell
     step N = delta E